irishdan/PDFTronBundle/readme.md

 ### PHP.ini
  - At this point PDFNetPHP.so has been added to your php extensions directory.
-   But you need to add it to your php.ini.
+   But you need to add it to your php.ini